Felicity Moore|October 2, 2020

 Number of Employees: 47

 “Cleburne has some of the most loyal customers that you can find.
-I knew that in order to continue to give our customers excellent service we needed to upgrade our system.
+I knew that in order to continue to improve our guest experience we needed to upgrade our system.
 That way, we could start offering services that would both excite customers as well as have a streamlined process to help my staff.”

-Upgrading his point of sale system made his restaurant more with the times
+Upgrading his restaurant point of sale software made his restaurant more with the times

 Before George had OrderCounter the way he ran his restaurant was completely different from how he runs it now.
 Initially, when he and his team would carry out orders they would use old fashioned cash registers that were used in the 1950s.